trinity-robotics/Robot-ASR/README.md

   * Post-training quantization was chosen as quantization aware training can be tricky and time consuming to figure out
   * Dynamic quantization was also chosen over Static due to its reletively easier implementation

-Thus, for future model quantization, we will attempt to implement post-training static quantization to help decrease the model's inference times, as well as improve memory usage efficiency
+Thus, for future model quantization, we will attempt to implement post-training static quantization to help decrease the model's inference times, as well as improve memory usage efficiency.

 ## Resources and References
 https://www.trinityrobotics.ca